 systems and penetrate deep into the enemy territory.
 Recent news

 (March 2013) suggested that the development of H-20 (referred to as the "strategic project") is gaining full speed at 603/XAC after the successful flight of Y-20.
-The latest rumor (March 2015) suggested that individual parts of a prototype are being manufactured at XAC. -Last updated 8/29/15
+Recent news (November 2015) suggested that the aircraft could feature twin dorsal S-shaped engine intakes with saw tooth lips similar to those of B-2.
+Consequently the engines are sunk into the main wing structure to further reduce the RCS.
+It was reported in December 2015 that a 3D digital mockup was being constructed. -Last updated 12/26/15